Valentina Limani: Early career and period at second team

-Limani was born in Komogllavë, and raised in Germany in a family of footballers where her younger brother, Gentrit is footballer and one of the most important players in Kosovo national youth teams.
-She at the age of twelve started playing football in 1.
+Limani was born in Komogllavë, and raised in Germany in a family of footballers.
+Her younger brother, Gentrit, is a footballer and an important player in Kosovo national youth teams.
+At the age of 12, she started playing football in 1.
 FFC Frankfurt.
 On 8 September 2013, Limani made her senior debut with 1.
 FFC Frankfurt II in a 0–2 home defeat against TSV Crailsheim after coming on as a substitute at 46th minute in place of Larissa Gördel.

 Promotion to the first team

 On 10 July 2014, Limani was promoted and included in the list of first team players competing in the Bundesliga.
 On 14 December 2014, she made her debut in a 0–4 away win against MSV Duisburg after coming on as a substitute at 87th minute in place of Verónica Boquete.

 Short retirement and return as part of the third team

 On 4 November 2020, Limani confirmed through an interview that she has retired due to schooling and in football is expected to return as coach.
 On 2 July 2021, Limani returned from retirement and joined Regionalliga side Eintracht Frankfurt III.
 On 12 September 2021, she made her debut in a 4–2 home win against SV Gläserzell after being named in the starting line-up.